noahbruderer/tut/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Baio's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**Baio** is a Python application for biologists connecting them and their data witht public data bases.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+It connects Large Language Models, such as OpenAI's ChatGPT, to public databases such as NCBI, Ensembl, and ANISEED, as well as the user's local files.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+BaIO allows users to query these databases with natural language and annotate files with relevant information, including GO terms, Ensembl IDs, and RefSeq IDs.
+BaIO is built on the Python LangChain library and various tools developed by myself and the user interface is rendered with Streamlit.

 .. note::